sharkovsky/barebones_C_miniapp_CoreNeuron_kernels/README.md

 To build barebones_C_miniapp_CoreNeuron_kernels, edit the Makefile with the correct compiler and flags combination, then type `make` in your command line.
+The barebones_C_miniapp only supports executing a single kernel type at a time, and must be rebuilt if one wishes to use a different kernel.
+For instructions on selecting which kernel is built into the app, refer to the [Section](#selecting-different-kernels) below.

 #### openmp dependency